-- Plant the right tree in the right place. - Enlarge planting areas where necessary to accommodate trees and their long, healthy lives. - Provide watering and young treecare to enhance establishment and minimize future structural issues. - at industry-standard levels and use accepted practices that result in structurally sound trees and minimized tree-related claims. - 5 Provide for a diverse urban forest that meets equity goals. - 6 Invest financially in the urban forest at levels that nurture a robust urban forest, with managed, acceptable risk.
+- 1 Plant the right tree in the right place. - Enlarge planting areas where necessary to accommodate trees and their long, healthy lives. - Provide watering and young tree care to enhance establishment and minimize future structural issues. - 4 Provide ongoing tree maintenance at industry-standard levels and use accepted practices that result in structurally sound trees and minimized tree-related claims. - 5 Provide for a diverse urban forest that meets equity goals. - 6 Invest financially in the urban forest at levels that nurture a robust urban forest, with managed, acceptable risk.